iop-alliance/OKH-krawler/README.md

 bump-my-version bump --help
 ```

-To actually execute a release,
+To actually perform a release,
-which crates a git tag, and commits changes to files,
+which commits changes to files and creates a git tag,
 choose one of these commands:

 ```shell